-Although data on Indigenous People is available through existing resources, curated datasets can ensure available data is organized, managed, and accessible in a way that Indigenous Peoples can draw insight from the data in a meaningful way.
-This includes ensuring data is specific to Indigenous Peoples and not grouped with other racialized or marginalized identity communities (except when identifying
+Although data on Indigenous People is available through existing resources, curated datasets can ensure available data are organized, managed, and accessible in a way that Indigenous Peoples can draw insight from the data in a meaningful way.
+This includes ensuring data are specific to Indigenous Peoples and not grouped with other racialized or marginalized identity communities.